hashicorp/terraform-provider-aws/website/docs/r/sagemaker_workteam.html.markdown

 #### Oidc Member Definition

-* `groups` - (Required) A list of comma seperated strings that identifies user groups in your OIDC IdP.
+* `groups` - (Required) A list of comma separated strings that identifies user groups in your OIDC IdP.
 Each user group is made up of a group of private workers.

 ### Notification Configuration